ryanhefner/BuildAntTarget/README.md

 Usage
 -----

+## Build Target

+- Use the keyboard shortcut, `command+alt+b`, on any opened ANT build file
+- Select from a list of the available targets, via the popup menu
+- Watch your build happen via the Build Results panel

 Options
 -------

-Coming soon...
+_Coming soon..._

 Footnotes
 ---------

 * - This is the default location that the Sublime Text ANT build system uses.
+	I was able to find this out thanks to this link [Sublime Text with SuperAnt path is not correct](http://superuser.com/questions/690282/sublime-text-with-superant-path-is-not-correct)